WoDauKuro/Personal-Chat-Assistant-using-RAG/README.md

 ## 🚀 Usage

-1. Place your PDF documents in the project directory
+1. Place your PDF documents in the project directory or use the PDF documents in the `data` directory
 2. Update `file_path` in the notebook with your document paths
 3. Run the Jupyter Notebook
 4. Access the Gradio web interface